NewPages - Contributors

 Jodi Paloni’s short stories appear or are forthcoming in Whitefish Review, R.kv.r.y Quarterly, Carve Magazine, upstreet, Monkeybicycle, Spartan, and The Lascaux Review.
 She placed second in the 2012 Raymond Carver Short Story Contest.
 She lives and writes in southern Vermont and holds an MFA in Writing from Vermont College of Fine Arts.
 Jodi curates the forum 365 Short Stories in 2013 in which she reads and comments on one short story a day at Rigmarole.

-Lydia Pyne is a writer and currently teaches history and philosophy of science at Drexel University in Philadelphia. http://pynecone.org
+Lydia Pyne is a writer and historian of science based in Austin, TX. (http://pynecone.org @LydiaPyne)

 Shannon Smith has a BA from Columbia University in New York and an MA in English and an MLIS in Library Science and Information Studies from the University of Wisconsin-Milwaukee.
 She plays music under the name Pataphor.